Torub/Thecomputermind_privacy_policy/privacy_policy.md

 Affiliate means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-Application means the software program provided by the Company downloaded by You on any electronic device, named The Computer Mind
+Application means the software program provided by the Company downloaded by You on any electronic device, named HACKaTUBE

-Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to The Computer Mind.
+Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to HACKaTUBE.

 Country refers to: West Bengal, India